ChealseaTan/CP3402-Journal/Practical 4 Journal.md

 I also used some plugins to help me further understand about creating new fields.
 Like, giving options for the user to select their breads for their bundle.
 Since, that is one of the options I was planning for my website.
 Either I create a bread box for them to choose or they customize their own box.

 ### Screenshot Steps for Practical:
-Downloaded XAMPP and started running the Apache and MySQL
+Downloaded XAMPP and started running the Apache and MySQL.
 ![XAMPP Control Panel](images/1_XAMPP_Control_Panel.png)

 Downloaded and extracted WordPress files into XAMPP’s htdocs folder.